Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 ## HELICOPTER OPTIONS

 A list of subconstruct ID's for the individual spinners you want to use for altitude control on a helicopter.
-Use 'all' if you want to use all spinners.
+Use `'all'` if you want to use all spinners.
 These do NOT include Dediblades; use the next setting for that.

     HeliSpinners = {}

 A list of ID's for the individual dediblades you want to use for altitude control on a helicopter.
-Use 'all' if you want to use all dediblades.
-Right now you'll have to guess a bit to test the index; they are usually numbered from 0 starting from the first dediblade you place on the hull.
+Use `'all'` if you want to use all dediblades.
+Right now you'll have to guess a bit to test the index; they are usually numbered from `0` starting from the first dediblade you place on the hull.

     HeliDediblades = {}

 The helicopter blade speeds to use for controlling altitude.
-These should range between -30 to 30.
+These should range between `-30` to `30`.
 Use AltitudeClamp to control how smoothly these speeds are transitioned between as your helicopter approaches it's target altitude.